hkraemer/PECUZAL_Matlab/README.rst

 There are two ways of using the proposed PECUZAL method:

 - Install as Toolbox.
 This is the easiest way and allows the usage of the the function `pecuzal_embedding.m` independently from your current working directory.
-It gets treated as a built-in Matlab-function and you do not have to copy any files etc. For this simply download the 'pecuzal-embedding.mltbx' from this repository or from Matlab-Central (hyperref HERE) and double-click for installation.
+It gets treated as a built-in Matlab-function and you do not have to copy any files etc. For this simply download the 'pecuzal-embedding.mltbx' from this repository or from `Matlab-Central <https://de.mathworks.com/matlabcentral/fileexchange/86004-pecuzal-embedding-algorithm-for-matlab>`_ and double-click `pecuzal-embedding.mltbx` for installation.
 That's it.
-- You can also download this repository and copy the functions `pecora_embedding.m`, `pecora_embedding_cycle.m`, `mutualinformation.m`, `uzal_cost.m` and all functions contained in the `/private`-folder into the working directory, in which you'd like to use the function `pecuzal_embedding.m`.
+- You can also download this repository and copy the folder into the MATLAB user's directory.
+This is usually the user's "Documents" folder appended with "MATLAB" (you can find out using the function `userpath`).
+Add the toolbox by the `addpath` command, e.g., `addpath ~/Documents/MATLAB/PECUZAL_Matlab` on a Linux system.
+For everyday use, copy this command to a `startup.m` file in the MATLAB user's directory.

 TODO NOTES
 ==========
 - Proper citation, when accepted
-- Finish installation guide

 NOTE
 ====